hesenger/blog/content/index.md

 ---
 title: Welcome to some random thoughts
-date: 2024-07-20
 ---

 This is my personal collection of posts around software engineering and my career in the tech industry.
-I hope you enjoy somehow the content.
+I hope you somehow enjoy the content.

+The articles here were published on medium previously and then migrated to this due to my personal issues with the platform paywall that although was not enabled on my posts is disgusting and makes me skip any google result for medium.